 Lindsay works with Prosper Strategies’ changemaking clients to understand their goals and develop the right marketing and PR approaches for meeting them.
 She has a knack for getting people to say, “I never thought of it that way.”
 In addition to her firsthand experience launching and leading social impact organizations, she was on the team that helped the Frank Lloyd Wright Foundation develop its communications plans surrounding the lease of the architect’s archives and collections to the Museum of Modern Art.
 She led the communications strategy for the nonprofit foundation of a publicly traded company in its acquisition of a small family nonprofit and the reintroduction of 70-year-old literacy nonprofit, The Great Books Foundation.

 Lindsay is actively involved in the Chicago chapter of the Social Enterprise Alliance and Ms. Tech and she sits on the Guild Board of Boys & Girls Clubs of Chicago.
 She regularly speaks about impact-driven marketing and PR for organizations including Google, 1871 and the Impact Engine Accelerator.

-Prior to launching her own firm, Lindsay worked at national public affairs firm Resolute Consulting where she launched and was a leader in the technology practice group.
+Prior to launching Prosper Strategies, Lindsay worked at national public affairs firm Resolute Consulting where she launched and was a leader in the technology practice group.
 In addition, she managed communications support for corporate and nonprofit clients going through various regulatory and approval processes.
 Lindsay previously developed and managed national campaigns for a communications firm in Washington, D.C., where she specialized in earned media placement and managed event logistics for clients.
 Lindsay is a graduate of the University of Wisconsin School of Journalism and Mass Communications.